Genaker/TerraformMagentoCloud/README.md

 * ALB Path-Based Routing, Host-Based Routing, Lambda functions as targets, HTTP header/method-based routing, Query string parameter-based routing
 * Scaled Varnish ASG
 * Dedicated Admin/Cron ASG
-* You can easily add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code
+* You can easily add new autoscaling groups for your needs (Per WebSite/for Checkout requests/for API), just copy paste code
 * Possibility to run the same infrastructure on Production/Staging/Dev environment, different projects
 * Automatic CI/CD (CodePipeline/CodeDeploy) deployments possible
-* AWS CodeDeploy In-place deployment, Blue/green deployment form Git or S3, Redeploy or Roll Back
+* AWS CodeDeploy In-place deployment, Blue/green deployment from Git or S3, Redeploy or Roll Back
 * Deploying from a Development Account to a Production Account
 * Amazon Simple Email Service (Amazon SES) - cloud-based email sending service.
 Price $0.10 for 1K emails
 * Amazon CloudWatch - load all the metrics (CPU, RAM, Network) in your account for search, graphing, and alarms.
 Metric data is kept for 15 months.
-* CloudWatch alarms that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics and send SMS(Text) Notifications or Emails
+* CloudWatch alarms that watche a single CloudWatch metric or the result of a math expression based on CloudWatch metrics and send SMS(Text) Notifications or Emails
 * Simple and Step Scaling Policies - choose scaling metrics that trigger horizontal scaling.
 * Manual Scaling for Magento Auto Scaling Group (ASG)
 * AWS Command Line Interface (CLI) - tool to manage your AWS services.
 You can control multiple AWS services from the command line and automate them through scripts.